lunjohnzhang/MAPF-Mechanism/README.md

 If neither of the above method works, you can also follow the instructions on the [boost](https://www.boost.org/) website and install it manually.

+### Install parlaylib

+To install parlaylib, please follow the instruction in their [documentation](https://cmuparlay.github.io/parlaylib/installation.html).

+### Compile and Run

-After you installed boost and downloaded the source code, go into the directory of the source code and compile it with CMake:
+After you installed boost and parlaylib, and downloaded the source code, go into the directory of the source code and compile it with CMake:

 ```shell script
 cmake -DCMAKE_BUILD_TYPE=RELEASE .